Generalized quantum Chernoff bound: Optimal error probability and optimal test for sets of states

-Combined with the minimax inequality, we conclude the minimax equality.
-Therefore, equality holds throughtout above, so that $x^*$ is an optimal solution of the problem~\eqref{eq: saddle point minimax tmp1} and $y^*$ is an optimal solution of the problem~\eqref{eq: saddle point minimax tmp2}. \end{proof}

-To obtain saddle points, we may calculate the inner ``sup'' and ``inf'' functions appearing in the lemma, then minimize and maximize them, respectively, and obtain the corresponding sets of minima $X^*$ and maxima $Y^*$.
+To obtain saddle points, we may calculate the inner ``sup'' and ``inf'' functions appearing in the Lemma~\ref{lem: saddle point minimax construction}, then minimize and maximize them, respectively, and obtain the corresponding sets of minima $X^*$ and maxima $Y^*$.
 If the optimal values are equal (i.e., minimax equality holds), the set of saddle points is $X^* \times Y^*$.
 Otherwise, there are no saddle points~\cite[Proposition 1.4]{ekeland1999convex}.

-While the standard approach to finding saddle points involves evaluating both sides of the minimax inequality, we provide an alternative method in the following.
-It allows for the construction of saddle points by optimizing only one side of the minimax problem, which will prove useful in the explicit construction of optimal tests in subsequent sections.
+While this standard approach to finding saddle points involves evaluating both sides of the minimax inequality, we provide an alternative method in the following.
+It allows for the construction of saddle points by optimizing only one side of the minimax problem, which will prove useful in the explicit construction of optimal tests later.